Our management

 Martin Esom

-Martin is Chief Executive of Waltham Forest Council, a position he has held since 2010.
+Martin was Chief Executive of Waltham Forest Council, a position he held between 2010 and 2023.

-During his time at the Council, he has led on a national award winning gang prevention programme, a multi-agency child sexual exploitation protection strategy and between 2012 and 2018 was Chair of the London Prevent Board which drives critical work in relation to counter-terrorism and anti-radicalisation across the capital.
+During his time at the Council, between 2012 and 2018, he was Chair of the London Prevent Board which oversaw critical work in relation to counterterrorism and anti-radicalisation across the capital.

 Debbie Gillatt